 Louisville can no longer avoid renewing and restoring its vital wastewater, flood protection and stormwater management facilities.
 Input is needed from the community to determine how soon the critical projects should be completed.

 The entire Critical Repair & Reinvestment Plan - also referred to as the MSD 20-year Comprehensive Facility Plan - is online here for your review, as well as available to review in person in each of Louisville’s public library branches.
 Click here to read what your neighbors on the Wet Weather Team Stakeholder Group said about the Plan.
+Read what we've heard so far from other community partners here.

 To provide feedback, visit the Community Input page here.